jontek2/A-better-print_start-macro/README.md

 <details>
 <summary>PrusaSlicer</summary>

-In PrusaSlicer go to "Printer settings" -> "Custom g-code" -> "Start G-code" and update it to:
+In PrusaSlicer go to "Printer settings" -> "Custom g-code" -> "Start G-code" and replace it with:

 ```
 M104 S0 ; Stops PrusaSlicer from sending temp waits separately